ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

 Recall the essential difference between the linear equations we posed and a neural network is the presence of the activation function (e.g. sigmoid, tanh, ReLU, or others).
 Thus, whereas the linear equation above is simply $$y = b + W^T X$$, a 1-layer neural network with a sigmoid activation function would be $$f(x) = \sigma (b + W^T X) $$.

-This nonlinearity means that the parameters do not act independently of each other in influencing the shape of the cost function.
-Rather than having a bowl shape, the cost function of a neural network is more complicated.
+This nonlinearity means that the parameters do not act independently of each other in influencing the shape of the loss function.
+Rather than having a bowl shape, the loss function of a neural network is more complicated.
 It is bumpy and full of hills and troughs.
 The property of being "bowl-shaped" is called [convexity](https://en.wikipedia.org/wiki/Convex_function), and it is a highly prized convenience in multi-parameter optimization.
-A convex cost function ensures we hav a global minimum (the bottom of the bowl), and that all roads downhill lead to it.
+A convex loss function ensures we hav a global minimum (the bottom of the bowl), and that all roads downhill lead to it.

-By introducing the nonlinearity, we give neural networks much more "flexibility" in moeling arbitrary functions, at the expense of losing this convenience.
+By introducing the nonlinearity, we give neural networks much more "flexibility" in modeling arbitrary functions, at the expense of losing this convenience.
 The price we pay is that there is no easy way to find the minimum in one step analytically anymore (i.e. by deriving neat equations for them).
 In this case, we are forced to use a multi-step numerical method to arrive at the solution instead.
 Although several alternative approaches exist, gradient descent remains the most popular and effective.
 The next section will go over how it works.

 # Gradient Descent